novnc/noVNC/README.md

 Description
 -----------

-An VNC client implemented using HTML5, specifically Canvas and WebSocket.
+A VNC client implemented using HTML5, specifically Canvas and WebSocket.

 For browsers that do not have builtin WebSocket support, the project